 Iris E. Bennett, with co-panelists, will lead a discussion on the Foreign Corrupt Practices Act at the 2017 Women, Influence & Power in Law conference, held in Washington, D.C.

 In the article, "Performance Evaluations: Leveling the Playing Field," Smith Pachter McWhorter’s Kathryn Griffin, Erica Geibel, and Todd Garland summarize recent developments in contractor performance evaluation challenges.

 Iris E. Bennett will serve as Chair of the Public International and Criminal Law Subcommittee for the District of Columbia Bar, International Law Community, for 2017-2018.

-FCPA Disgorgement: Putting SEC To Its Burden Of Proof.
-The ability to require disgorgement of ill-gotten gains in Foreign Corrupt Practices Act cases is a powerful enforcement tool for the U.S. Securities and Exchange Commission.
+In the Law360 Expert Analysis article, "FCPA Disgorgement: Putting SEC To Its Burden Of Proof," Iris Bennett, Sean Hartigan and Lidiya Kurin discuss the ability to require disgorgement of ill-gotten gains in Foreign Corrupt Practices Act cases as a powerful enforcement tool for the U.S. Securities and Exchange Commission.
 Disgorgement orders are a staple of the SEC’s FCPA enforcement docket, and are often in the millions or tens of millions of dollars.
 In 2016, for example, out of 24 SEC FCPA corporate settlements, 20 of them imposed disgorgement.
 Many of those disgorgement orders were for amounts of more than $10 million, and several of them were more than $100 million.